Useful tips and information for people arriving at and traveling from Budapest’s Liszt Ferenc International Airport.

 Timetable of Bus 100E

-The bus 200E transports travellers between 4:00am and 0:20am from Terminal 2 to Kőbánya-Kispest, but due to the renovation of the south section of metro line 3, the final stop is temporarily Nagyvárad tér.
+The bus 200E transports travels between 4:00am and 0:20am from Terminal 2 to Kőbánya-Kispest, but due to the renovation of the south section of metro line 3, the final stop is temporarily Nagyvárad tér.
 These depart every 6-10 minutes.

 Different Budapest passes and line tickets are valid for this bus.
 We can get on the metro from Nagyvárad tér, and from here we can reach the centre underground.

-With bus 200E we can go past the metro, one of its stops is the Ferihegy railway station.
+With bus 200E, we can go past the metro, one of its stops is the Ferihegy railway station.
 Almost fifty vehicles leave from here daily to the Nyugati Railway Terminal.

-The section between the airport and the Nyugati Railway station can be used by 24- and 74- hour, weekly or monthly BKV passes, so if we purchase one of these at the Liszt Ferenc airport for during our stay, we don’t need to buy a separate ticket for this railway section.
+The section between the airport and the Nyugati Railway station can be used by 24- and 74- hour, weekly or monthly BKV passes, so if we purchase one of these at the Liszt Ferenc Airport during our stay, we don’t need to buy a separate ticket for this railway section.

 If Budapest isn’t your final destination

-If Budapest isn’t our destination, but due to a delay or cancellation we are stuck here, or perhaps our connection only leaves tomorrow, the Ibis Styles Budapest Liszt Ferenc International Airport is quickly accessible, comfortable accommodation option, located only 200m from Terminal 2.
+If Budapest isn’t our destination, but due to a delay or cancellation we are stuck here, or perhaps our connection only leaves tomorrow, the Ibis Styles Budapest Liszt Ferenc International Airport is a quickly accessible, comfortable accommodation option, located only 200m from Terminal 2.

 Relaxation is provided by soundproof rooms, black curtains, as well as the carpeted floor that provides soundless steps.
-We can get to the airport building directly through the covered footpath, so even on this short route we aren’t exposed to the weather.
+We can get to the airport building directly through the covered footpath, so even on this short route, we aren’t exposed to the weather.

-The luggage storage can be found at the SkyCourt ground floor corridor, next to the entrance to H porta.
+The luggage storage can be found on the SkyCourt ground floor corridor, next to the entrance to H porta.

-The prices of the luggage storage in 2019:
+The prices of the luggage storage in 2022

 Each started hour counts as a complete hour.
 Only cash acceppted.